ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

   After this, `open -a MacVim` should work correctly, and you can continue with the post-inverse-search refocus solution.

-- Finally, define the following Vimscript autocommand group in your `ftplugin/tex.vim`:
+- Finally, define the following Vimscript autocommand group to the above config file:

   ```vim
   augroup vimtex_event_focus